-Bernie Wolfe Community School (BWCS) is part of River East Transcona School Division, and as such, we adhere to the division's polices as well as those developed at the local school level.
+Bernie Wolfe School (BWS) is part of River East Transcona School Division, and as such, we adhere to the division's polices as well as those developed at the local school level.
 In this section you will find a summary of some of the key policies and procedures in place at BWCS.
 A more complete package can be found in our parent-student handbook.

 SUPERVISION OF STUDENTS

 Adult supervision of students is provided as follows: